ang037/DP-HLS/docs/docs/index.md

 ...
 ```

+**3. Run the kernel**

-3. Run the kernel.
-You can now run the kernel on F1 instance.
-This can be done with two methods.
-The first method is that you change the instance type of your development instance to be `f1.2xlarge`.
-The other is that you can create an EFS that are capable share files across multiple instances; then you create a new F1 instance with AWS-FPGA repo cloned in it and upload the compilation output folder to the EFS for sharing between the Development and Deployment instance.
-Then, you on the F1 instance, after you can access the compiled bitstream, you can start the kernel by running:
+You can now run the kernel on AWS F1 FPGA based instances.

+**AWS instance creation**: AWS F1 instance creation can be done with two methods.
+The first method is to change the instance type of the development instance to be `f1.2xlarge`.
+The another method is to create an EFS that are capable share files across multiple instances; then you create a new F1 instance with AWS-FPGA repo cloned in it and upload the compilation output folder to the EFS for sharing between the Development and Deployment instance.

+Once you are on the F1 instance, after you can access the compiled bitstream, you can start the kernel by running:

 ```bash
 ./dp-hls_host global_affine.awsxclbin
 ```

 ## Customize new kernels